sami-badawi/shapelogic-scala/README.md

 alpha: 255, blue: 255, green: 38, red: 0
 ```

+### GUI Branches ###

+There are 2 branches experimenting with adding a GUI

+* imglib2: Has program that opens an image in ImageJ GUI
+* javafx: Test using JavaFX

+Having Shapelogic work with both ImageJ and JavaFX is not mutually exclusive.

 ### Who do I talk to? ###

 * Repo owner: [Sami Badawi](http://blog.samibadawi.com/) / [@Sami_Badawi](https://twitter.com/Sami_Badawi)